Changing Dashboard Cluster Lights

 Tin the first solder joint

-The next step is to grip the new SMD LED with the tweezers so that you can simply attach it to the previously installed SMD LED.
-Move the tinned solder joint while you can use the Soldering iron to the LED and the soldering point at the same time.
-So you melt the solder again and push the new LED onto the solder joint while the solder is still liquid.
+The next step is to hold the new SMD LED with the tweezers in such a way that you can easily slide it onto the previously tinned solder joint while lifting the soldering iron to the LED and the solder joint at the same time.
+You will then melt the solder again and slide the new LED onto the solder joint while the solder is still liquid.

 Solder SMD LED to first pad